 Dental Checkups and Cleanings

 Generally speaking, if your teeth are clean then your mouth is healthy and your smile is attractive.
-To keep it that way, Dr. Puskas and Dr. Refai encourage all of their patients to schedule dental checkups and cleanings at least twice each year.
+To keep it that way, Dr. Puskas encourages all patients to schedule dental checkups and cleanings at least twice each year.
 At these appointments, your Buckhead dentist and her team will thoroughly clean your teeth, examine your entire oral cavity and provide you with advice on how your can better care for your smile in between checkups.

 The Rationale Behind Dental Checkups